greycats/greatschool-react/README.md

 2. `rnpm link` (install `rnpm` by `npm install rnpm -g` if you don't have it)
 3. in ios directory: `pod install`
 4. `react-native run-ios`
-5. open your favorite editor
+5. open your favorite editor like http://nuclide.io